Bhupendra-003/Forge-IDE/README.md

 - A backend developer with API expertise
 - A UI/UX designer with great ideas
 - An AI/ML engineer interested in code assistance features
-- A DevOps engineer who can help with deployment and scaling

 **Let's connect!** Feel free to reach out if you'd like to contribute regularly or collaborate on new features.